Patton Oswalt

 In 2011, Oswalt released the book Zombie Spaceship Wasteland.[20]

 In November 2011, Oswalt played the role of Hurlan Heartshe in the surrealist comedy miniseries The Heart, She Holler on Cartoon Network's late-night programming block, Adult Swim.
-Also in November 2011, Oswalt appeared in A Very Harold & Kumar 3D Christmas.[10]
-In December 2011, Oswalt played Matt Freehauf in Jason Reitman's black comedy Young Adult.[11]
-In 2012, he originated the role of Billy Stanhope on Two and a Half Men.[21]
+Also in November 2011, Oswalt was depicted blowing the second-ever puff of 3D pot smoke in A Very Harold & Kumar 3D Christmas.
+In December 2011, Oswalt played Matt Freehauf in Jason Reitman's black comedy Young Adult.
+In 2012, he originated the role of Billy Stanhope on Two and a Half Men.

-Patton played the role of Agent Koenig on the TV series Agents of S.H.I.E.L.D.
+As of March 20, 2014, it was announced that Patton would be cast in the role of Agent Koenig on the TV series Agents of S.H.I.E.L.D.
 He later appeared in separate episodes as brothers Eric and Billy Koenig.
-He continued to appear in the second season as Billy and a third brother named Sam.
+He continued to appear in the second season as Billy and a third brother Sam (as the original brother Eric is now deceased).

-In November 2015, Oswalt was announced to be the second "Mad" to appear in the reboot of Mystery Science Theater 3000, as the son of Frank Conniff's character TV's Frank.[23][24]
+In November 2015, Oswalt was announced to be the second "Mad" to appear in the reboot of Mystery Science Theater 3000, apparently as a relative of Frank Conniff's character TV's Frank.

 Stand-up comedy